WashingtonYandun/Nancy_Prototype/README.md

 Before setting up and running Nancy Prototype, ensure that your system meets the following requirements:

--   **Node.js**: Nancy Prototype uses Node.js for `server-side scripting`.
+-   **Node.js**: Nancy uses Node.js for `server-side scripting`.
 Ensure that you have Node.js installed.
--   **MongoDB**: MongoDB is used as the `database` for Nancy Prototype.
+-   **MongoDB**: MongoDB is used as the `database` for Nancy.
 Install MongoDB on your system.

 ## Getting Started

-Follow these steps to get started with Nancy Prototype:
+Follow these steps to get started with Nancy:

 1. **Clone the Repository and go to the destination folder:**